 You can find the procedures for the withdrawal process on the registrar’s web page at www.utica.edu/academic/registrar/withdraw.cfm.

 Note that withdrawing from a class may affect your financial aid.
+Withdrawals count as hours attempted and will affect the pace component of SAP.
+A “W” counts towards pace, and a “WF” counts towards pace and GPA.
 You should consult with Student Financial Services before withdrawing.

 Under certain circumstances, a required course may be waived, meaning that the student does not have to take that course.
 A waived course implies that a student has sufficient knowledge in that particular area.
 However, no credits are awarded for waived courses, and the total credit hour requirement for the degree still needs to be met.
 Course credit is only granted through completion or transfer of a course (see Transfer Credit).
 Students who have had a course waived should consult with their advisor to identify a sequence of courses that will ensure they will have the necessary credits to graduate.